tumashu/exwm-x/README.md

 13. [Line 'XXXX'] or [L]: line-mode
 14. [Char 'XXXX'] or [C]: Char-mode

-Note: user can use 'header-line as the button-line of floating window:
+Note: user can use mode-line as the button-line of floating window:

-    (setq exwmx-button-floating-button-line 'header-line)
+    (setq exwmx-button-floating-button-line 'mode-line)

-<a id="orgb7d26cc"></a>
+<a id="orgfce9320"></a>

 ### Easy move/resize